noaa-nwfsc/pycax/README.md

 Make sure to include a citation for the Coordinated Assessments Partnership (CAP) data tables that you use.
 For details on citing CAP content see: https://www.streamnet.org/resources/citing-sn/

-See [CITATION](https://github.com/nwfsc-math-bio/pycax/blob/main/CITATION) for bibtex version.
+See [CITATION](https://github.com/nwfsc-math-bio/pycax/blob/main/CITATION) file for bibtex version.

 ## Credits